 As a union Boilermaker, your vote is a personal decision.
 You have the right to vote for candidates and issues as you so choose.
 Your vote can make a difference in electing the representatives and policymakers who support labor issues and advocate for the work Boilermakers do.

 Information on this site is intended to help you understand issues important to our union and the labor movement.
-The International Brotherhood of Boilermakers has not endorsed any U.S. Presidential candidate for the 2020 Election, and the information contained on this webpage in no way serves as an endorsement by the International Brotherhood of Boilermakers for any U.S. Presidential candidate.
+While the International Brotherhood of Boilermakers as an entity has not endorsed a U.S. Presidential candidate for the 2020 Election, several International officers have personally endorsed former Vice President Joe Biden, and one local lodge has formally endorsed Incumbent Donald Trump.
+Information contained on this webpage in no way serves as an endorsement by the International Brotherhood of Boilermakers for any U.S. Presidential candidate.

 For years the International Brotherhood of Boilermakers has supported an “all of the above” energy policy and has long advocated for carbon capture, use and storage (CCUS) as the best solution that can truly reduce carbon dioxide emissions and preserve jobs, economies and social stability—while allowing for reliable energy produced by a mix of renewables, nuclear, fossil fuels and hydro power.